Aaditgupta1234/AVELIS/README.md

 ## 📖 Project Overview

-**AVELIS** was engineered to address common challenges in digital resource management—delivering a unified platform where members can search library holdings, read digital publications directly in the browser, manage active book borrowing loans, and queue up reservations when physical inventory is checked out.
+**AVELIS** bridges modern digital reading with production-grade library operations—delivering a unified platform where readers can search the digital collection, read publications directly in the browser, manage active borrowing loans, and queue reservations when inventory is checked out.

-Traditional library management scripts often rely on basic database queries and monolithic codebases.
+Traditional library software often relies on monolithic codebases and basic database queries.
 AVELIS demonstrates a clean, decoupled architecture:
 1. **Frontend**: A responsive React 19 Single Page Application built with Vite and Tailwind CSS, prioritizing dynamic layout transitions, optimistic UI synchronization, and accessible reading controls.
 2. **Backend**: A production-grade REST API written in Node.js and Express, following strict Controller-Service-Repository separation with Prisma ORM transactional guarantees for inventory management.